saukr1006/Railway-Reservation-Management/README.md

 # Railway-Reservation-Management
 Welcome to the Railway-Management-System.
-From a user's perspective it is a software that manages the booking of tickets in railways, in particular, Indian Railways.<br><br>
+From a user's perspective it is a software that manages the booking of tickets in railways.<br><br>
 This project is currently using NodeJs and MongoDB as the technologies for building the project with a javascript backend.<br>
 The languages used are Javascript, HTML and CSS.<br><br>